MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

         To provision, deploy, and publish your Teams app, you need the following features:

         * **Provision in the cloud**: Allocate Azure resources for your application.
-Teams Toolkit is integrated with Azure Resource Manager.
+Teams Toolkit is integrated with Azure Resource Manager, and it registers your app with Azure AD automatically.

         * **Zip Teams metadata package**: Create the app package that can be uploaded to Teams or Developer Portal.
 It contains the app manifest and app icons.